Skip to main content

 • 2+1 apartment: 450-700 EUR/month

-Property Maintenance Costs in Albania
+Property maintenance costs in Albania

 Annual property tax:

-Monthly running costs (70 m² apartment):
+Monthly operating costs (70 m² apartment):

 • Electricity: 30-50 EUR